sebastian-ahmed/adventure_game/README.md

 The game is written in Python and should work with version 3.6 or higher

+## Main Features
+- Basic graphical rendering of current room, player inventory, health, room items and obstacles
+- Simple object-based API level-programming interface de-coupled from main game code
+- Ability to save and load a game at any point (including command history)
+- Scripted/automated playthrough capability for game and level regression testing
+- Player command history and logging (can be used to generate scripted playthroughs)
+- Tested on Windows 10 and Mac OS X, and 11 (Big Sur)

 # Quick Start
 - Make sure you have the Python interpreter installed on your system.
 See [here](https://www.python.org/downloads/)
 - Make sure to have Git installed on your system (on Linux and Mac these will be included).
 For windows see [here](https://git-scm.com/download/win)